craigmox/cetonproxy/README.md

 9. It should now be discoverable as an HDHomeRun device in your DVR software.

 # Testing
-In a web browser, connect to `http://<Listen IP as HDHomeRun setting>:5004/lineup.xml` to make sure it responds with the set of channels you configured above.
-If you did not set a listen IP, then use the IP given to your computer that is running cetonproxy.
+In a web browser, connect to `http://<IP of PC running cetonproxy>:5004/lineup.xml` to make sure it responds with the set of channels you configured above.

 The easiest way to check if video is working is to use [VLC](https://www.videolan.org/index.html).
-Open a network stream and type in the url `http://<Listen IP as HDHomeRun setting>:5004/auto/v<channel number>`.
+Open a network stream and type in the url `http://<IP of PC running cetonproxy>:5004/auto/v<channel number>`.

 Log files are created in the app's configuration folder and can be useful if you're experiencing problems.
-Click the `View Config Folder` button within the `Statistics` section to see them.
+Click the `Show Config Folder` button within the `Statistics` section to see them.

 # Broken
 - I do not have a way to test ClearQAM channels, DVB tuning, or many other scenarios that the InfiniTV supports, so they likely won't work "out of the box".
 I am in USA on Comcast, so I can't say it will work on anything else.
 - If there is interest in a Linux/Android/OSX version, let me know, and I can try to put time into it.

-I will try to get something working if you're willing to help me work through it.
-Submit an issue, and I'll get back to you.
-Thanks!

 # FAQ